1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 3.1.
 Mindful Relaxation

-– Try deep-breathing or guided meditation apps.
+Try deep-breathing or guided-meditation applications.

 3.2.
-Keep a Sleep-Friendly Environment
+Maintain a Sleep-Friendly Environment

-– Use a white-noise machine if you live on a busy Houston street.
+Use a white-noise machine if needed.

 3.3.
 Plan Your Hydration

-– Limit fluids 1 hour before bed to reduce nighttime trips to the bathroom.
+Limit fluids 1 hour before sleep.

 4.1.
 Sleep on Your Left Side

-Research shows the left lateral decubitus position reduces acid flow.
+Left lateral decubitus position suppresses acid flow.

 4.2.
 Elevate Your Head and Torso